-For the third command place the cursor on a color value in your document (doesnt have to be selected)
+- edit in color manager (place the cursor on a color value in your document ... doesnt have to be selected)

-Insert colors into document:
+Insert a palette-color into your document:

-- left-click on a color field in the the color palette (if you are in order-mode or convert-mode this will be disabled)
+*.
+Left-click on a color field in the the color palette (if you are in order-mode or convert-mode this will be disabled).

 *=The extension will detect if the cursor in your document is placed within a color value.
 In this case the color value in your document will be replaced.
 If the cursor is not placed within a color value, the color will be inserted at the current position.
 Selections will always be replaced.

 Edit a color that is saved in a palette:

 The extension has it's own context-menu: right-click on the color and chose 'edit with color picker'.
 The button "replace palette color" on the top of the color picker will replace the currently selected color.